OutSystems/docs-odc/src/eap/reuse-elements.md

 Weak dependencies (for example, reusing a static entity) can exist between the following app types:

-* Two web apps or mobile apps -- Web and mobile apps can share Service Actions, entities, status entities, and screens.
+* Two Web Apps or Mobile Apps -- Web and Mobile Apps can share Service Actions, entities, status entities, and screens.

 ## Public elements